If you're in Year 10 at school and you're reading this post, then you're probably about to start looking for work experience ideas.

 Finding the best work experience places is all about reaching out to employers early.

-If you don’t have any success with your online efforts, then the next step we’d recommend is speaking with your school careers advisor.
-Some careers advisors will have a list of contacts that they can provide you with, or they’ll be able to point you in the direction of the best places to look.
+The next step we’d recommend is speaking with your school careers advisor.
+Some careers advisors will have a list of contacts that they can give you, or they’ll be able to point you in the direction of the best places to look.

 You should also speak to your friends and family.
 Tell them that you’re looking for work experience in a particular role and ask them if they know anyone who may be able to help.

 We’ve all heard the six degrees of separation theory right?

 The theory goes, that everyone is only six contacts away from another person, by way of introduction.
 This means that if you speak to six people about your work experience idea, at least one of them will be able to hook you up with an opportunity.